The Sympathizer: Plot

 Set as the flashback in a coerced confession of a political prisoner, the narrator describes the South Vietnamese Government in 1975 and subsequent events in American exile in Los Angeles through the eyes of a half-Vietnamese, half-French undercover communist agent.
 The spy remains unnamed throughout the novel from the fall of Saigon, to refugee camps and relocation in Los Angeles, to his time as a film consultant in the Philippines, and finally to his return and subsequent imprisonment in Vietnam.

 The narrator lives in a series of dualities, at times contradictions: he is of mixed blood descent (Vietnamese mother, and French Catholic priest father), raised in Vietnam but attended college in the U.S., and a North Vietnamese mole yet a friend to South Vietnamese military officials and soldiers and a United States CIA agent.
+When the narrator is fourteen, he swears a blood oath with his friends Bon and Man, cutting their palms and becoming blood brothers.
 During the imminent fall of Saigon, he, as an aide-de-camp, arranges for a last minute flight as part of Operation Frequent Wind, to secure the safety of himself, his best friend Bon, and the General he advises.
 While they are being evacuated, the group is fired upon while boarding; during the escape, Bon's wife and child are killed along with many others.

-In Los Angeles, the General and his former officers weaken quickly, disillusioned by a foreign culture and their rapid decline in status.
+In Los Angeles, the General and his former officers become disillusioned by a foreign culture and their rapid decline in status.
 The General attempts to reclaim some semblance of honor by opening his own business, a liquor store.
 The continuous emasculation and dehumanization within American society prompts the General to draft plans for assembling an army of South Vietnamese expatriates to return as rebels to Vietnam.
 While participating in the expatriate unit, the narrator takes a clerical position at Occidental College, begins having an affair with Ms. Mori, his Japanese-American colleague, and then the General's eldest daughter, Lana.
-While living in the United States, the narrator sends letters in invisible ink to Man, a North Vietnamese revolutionary and handler, providing intelligence about the General's attempts at raising a commando army.
+While living in the United States, the narrator sends letters to Man, a North Vietnamese revolutionary and handler, providing intelligence about the General's attempts at raising a commando army.
+In order to mislead the General's suspicions of a mole among the South Vietnamese immigrants, the narrator frames another military officer nicknamed by the narrator as "the crapulent major".
+The General orders his murder which Bon and the narrator carry out.